 If you’re approved for unemployment insurance, you need to send in your benefits form, either online or by mail.
 On this form, you must indicate if you performed any work during the time period the form covers, how much you were paid for that work and if you were ready to work every day.
 If you left out information about work that you had done, that counts as unemployment fraud.
 Another example would be if you want on vacation, meaning you weren’t in the area and therefore were unavailable to work, but you still claimed unemployment benefits anyway.

 The extent of your unemployment fraud punishment will depend on how much you got in benefits through your fraud, as it can be a misdemeanor or a felony.

 Any type of unemployment fraud can result in fines and jailtime, along with paying back what you obtained fraudulently.
 In most cases, your punishment will be restitution for what you took and a fine.
 More importantly, you could end up barred for life from receiving any more unemployment benefits.

 What to Do About Unemployment Fraud Charges

-The best decision you can make for yourself if you’re facing unemployment fraud charges is hiring a skilled lawyer who can work on your defense.
+The decision you can make for yourself if you’re facing unemployment fraud charges is hiring a skilled lawyer who can work on your defense.
 The sooner you do this, the better, as a lawyer can advise you on what to do moving forward.
 They may be able to negotiate a deal for you to get you off with only a fine and restitution, avoiding any time spent in jail.
 They can examine the case against you to see what evidence the prosecution has and if you can make the argument that you simply made an honest mistake.

 Our firm of Brooklyn unemployment fraud lawyers is here to help.
-When you contact us, we can consult with you, get your defense ready and make sure you have the best legal defense throughout your entire case.
+When you contact us, we can consult with you, get your defense ready and make sure you have the legal defense throughout your entire case.